Putnami

 Manual eviction

-import { evictCache, clearCache } from '@putnami/react';
+import { evictCache, clearCache } from '@putnami/web';

 // Evict by pattern